stephen-fox/wgu/README.md

 The "listen-address" and "dial-address" values can be replaced with magic strings that are expanded to the corresponding address.

-- `us` - The first IP address of our virtual WireGuard interface
+- `@us` - The first IP address of our virtual WireGuard interface
 - `@<name>` - The address of the peer with the corresponding name according to the peer's Name field Name field